What is all the excitement about?

 Top-line summary

-Together with our academic collaborators, we've successfully executed large-scale algorithms on an error-corrected quantum computer with 48 logical qubits.
-This breakthrough, larger by orders of magnitude than any previous demonstration, marks a new era in scalable, fault-tolerant quantum computing - it signifies the transition from the era of physical qubits to the era of logical error-corrected qubits.
+A Harvard-led team that included QuEra has successfully executed large-scale algorithms on an error-corrected quantum computer with 48 logical qubits.
+Read the full announcement here.
+This breakthrough, performed at Harvard's lab, is larger by orders of magnitude than any previous demonstration, and marks a new era in scalable, fault-tolerant quantum computing - it signifies the transition from the era of physical qubits to the era of logical error-corrected qubits.

 Context